hinqiwame/soinjector/readme.md

   </div>
 </p>

-this is a simple linux library injector that allows you to inject a shared library into a running process. it uses `ptrace` to attach to the target process, call `dlopen` with the specified library path, and detach from the process.
+This is a simple Linux library injector that allows you to inject a shared library into a running process.
+It uses `ptrace` to attach to the target process, call `dlopen` with the specified library path, and detach from the process.

+## Download
+You can get the latest stable binary from [here](https://github.com/meth1337/soinjector/releases/latest) (filename: `injector`)

-## usage
+## Usage
-to use the injector, you must have root privileges. you can run the program with the following command:
+To use the injector, you must have root privileges.
+You can run the program with the following command:
 ```
 sudo ./injector <lib_path> <pid>
 ```
-where `<lib_path>` is the path to the shared library you want to inject and `<pid>` is the process ID of the target process.<br><br>
+Where `<lib_path>` is the path to the shared library you want to inject and `<pid>` is the process ID of the target process.<br><br>
 example:
 ```
 sudo ./inject /path/to/libexample.so 1234
 ```
-the injector will attach to the process, call `dlopen` with the specified library path, and detach from the process. if successful, it will print `[*] library injected successfully!` to the console.
+The injector will attach to the process, call `dlopen` with the specified library path, and detach from the process.
+If successful, it will print `[*] library injected successfully!` to the console.

-## docs
+## Docs
-the documentation of this tool is [here](https://github.com/meth1337/soinjector/wiki).
+The documentation of this tool is [here](https://github.com/meth1337/soinjector/wiki).

   ---
   ```